 Here’s a short Bare-Root Tree Planting video showing how to successfully plant a bare-root tree.

 Here's a step-by-step document:

 Creating the Urban Forest: The Bare Root Method

-An invasive species is a plant or animal that is not native to a specific location (an introduced species) and has a tendency to spread to a degree that causes damage to the environment, human economy or human health.
-Following are invasive species topping the list.
+An invasive species is not native to a specific location (an introduced species) and has a tendency to spread to a degree that causes damage to the environment, human economy or human health.

-- Emerald Ash Bore: Emerald Ash Borer (Agrilus planipennis) is an invasive, wood boring beetle.
+Emerald Ash Bore: Emerald Ash Borer (Agrilus planipennis) is an invasive, wood boring beetle.
 It kills ash trees (Fraxinus spp) by eating the tissues under the bark.
 This metallic green beetle is native to East Asia.
 It was brought to the United States accidentally, in the wood of shipping crates from China.
-More Information
+More Information from Wisconsin DNR.